Box office territory: North America and China

 From 2011 to 2019, China was the second largest territory, and The Hollywood Reporter said in 2016 that it was expected to surpass North America in the near future.
 In September 2017, China's State Administration of Press, Publication, Radio, Film and Television predicted that China would surpass North America in 2020 as the number-one box office territory.
-In the following October, The Observer reported, "Double-digit growth puts China back on pace to overtake North America as the No. 1 box office territory in the world within the next few years."
+In the following October, Observer reported, "Double-digit growth puts China back on pace to overtake North America as the No. 1 box office territory in the world within the next few years."
 In April 2018, Variety reported, "It has frequently been predicted that the film business in China would overtake North America's.
 But many forecasters got their timing wrong when more than a decade of unbroken Chinese growth stalled between mid-2016 and mid-2017."
 After China's box office grew 9% in 2018 compared to 13.5% the year before, Variety reported of China surpassing North America, "The uneven growth of recent years has undone numerous past forecasts of when that might happen."
 Reuters reported that despite the second ranking, "[China] already has more total movie screens [than North America] after years of rapid expansion in theater networks."

 In 2020, China overtook North America as the world's largest box office market for the first time.
 This has been largely attributed to the COVID-19 pandemic having a greater negative impact in North America than in China.
 China was again the world's highest-grossing market in 2021.